jebarjonet/challenge-trello-sockets/README.md

-# WTTJ challenge
+# Trello sockets challenge

-Here is the result of the Welcome to the Jungle challenge.
+Here is the result of a technical React/Node.js challenge.
 It consists of a Trello-like UI using websockets for real time interactions.

 The app runs in a Docker container and relies on Docker Compose for building and running the container.